People of India are going to defeat BJP: Rahul Gandhi | Politics

 “It is not just the Congress party that is going to defeat the BJP.
 It is the people of India, the people of Madhya Pradesh, the people of Telangana, the people of Rajasthan, Chhattisgarh who are going to defeat the BJP,” Gandhi said.
 He added that the reason for this is that “India has understood that it cannot go forward with the type of hatred that the BJP is spreading in society.”
 “That is what is going to happen in the next few states.
 And then after that in 2024 we will do the same…The opposition is united, we are all working together.
 It is an ideological battle.
 On one side, there is a divisive ideology of the BJP, the hate-filled ideology of the BJP.
 On the other side, there is the affectionate, loving ideology of the Congress party,” he said.

 He said in Karnataka, the BJP tried to polarise the election and create anger and hatred between communities.
 “Prime Minister himself tried it.
-Did it work,” he said as the audience replied no.
+Did it work?''
+Gandhi asked the audience and they replied, ''No''.

 Gandhi said the people of Karnataka declared that the election is about prices, unemployment and corruption.
 Gandhi referred to his slogan made during the Bharat Jodo Yatra, during which he had said “Nafrat ke bazaar mein mohabbat ki dukan kholenge.”
 Adams said the “New Delhi of America is right here in New York City.''
 “This community is one of the most highly-educated, one of the most highly business operated and owned,” he said, adding that what is unique about America is that, “we tell you never give up your homeland as you embrace your adopted land,” amid a round of applause and cheers from those gathered.